 Below is an example of point of view error:

 John walked through the stadium, hot dog in one hand and soda in the other.
 “This place is too crowded,” he thought.
 Just then, he looked up to see a 22-year-old college student named Samantha.
 “Who is that?” he wondered.

 Unless John possesses super human deductive abilities, there is absolutely no way he could know that the girl he was looking at was a 22-year-old college student.
 This information should be reserved for the narrator.

 Speaking of point of view (POV), the narrator can serve as a great tool for switching POV between characters.
 Too often, writers rapidly switch POV between characters or “head hop”.
 Without clear transfer of POV, this can become very confusing to the reader.
 Notice the improper POV switch down below:

 “What is in a hot dog anyway?” thought Stacey.

 In this example, rapid changing of POV makes this section confusing to a potential reader.
 Note the “cleaned up” version below:

 “I hate hot dogs,” thought James, glancing over at Michael.
 Michael conversely, appeared very enthusiastic about the meal.
 “Hot dogs are the best!” he thought, inadvertently squirting Stacey with ketchup in his zeal.
 The girl shot him a withering glance, then looked at her own steaming bun.
 “What is in a hot dog anyway?” she thought.
 She turned to ask Fred, but he was lost in an entirely different world.
 “What’s the capital of Peru?” he wondered.

 In this example, the narrator serves as the “middleman” to smoothly transfer POV between the four friends.

-In conclusion, the narrator is an incredibly valuable asset in fiction writing.
+The narrator is an incredibly valuable asset in fiction writing.
 Strides should be taken to preserve the special “abilities” the narrator possesses.
 Remember: the narrator is your character’s guide.
-Use him/her with care.
+Handle with care.